lucianonooijen/genesis/init/README.md

 * Open the Genesis repo and `cd` into `init` (where you are now)
 * Run `go run .` and answer the questions
 * Replace `/server/static/logo.png` manually
-* Commit your changes to the Git repository
+* Commit your changes to the Git repository and push
 * There might be some variables that need to be changed by hand later, for example in `app/ios/genesis.xcodeproj/project.pbxproj`: `DEVELOPMENT_TEAM = JS5JAXY9DB;`
+* Follow instructions in `/docs` to set up the CI/CD and push notifications

 ## Stuff that should be replaced in Scaffold step